Founder and inspiration

-George founded the Community Gardens of Tucson in 1990 and has been a Tucson resident for 40 years.
+George founded the Community Gardens of Tucson in 1990 and was a Tucson resident for over 40 years.
 As an Extension Agent for Urban Horticulture with the U of A Extension Service, George spent 12 years training Master Gardeners and managing the program until his retirement in 1995.
 George started CGT with the establishment of 4 community gardens in partnership with homeowners as well as the Community Food Bank.
 George served as Education Director for CGT for 20 years.
 His popular books include: “Desert Gardening: Fruits and Vegetables”, “Desert Gardening Calendar”, and “Desert Landscaping”.

-Chair of the Board, Chair of the Garden Operations Committee, Co-Coordinator of Gregory School Garden
+Board Chair, Chair of the Garden Operations Committee, Co-Coordinator of Gregory School Garden

 Bruce lives in a house with solar electricity and solar hot water, worked as the solar coordinator for the City of Tucson and now is a solar consultant.
 He has been the Gregory School Garden co-garden coordinator with Patti Hartmann for several years and continually tries to understand why some plants do well and others don’t in the garden!
 He says he is still working on that…